Thdrl/IASD_scrap_project/readme.md

 ### Real use-case
 One possible application is a "build-a-meal" tool, which could use AI to analyze a photo of the contents of a refrigerator.
 This application would identify the ingredients and their quantities, and then suggest recipes based on various criteria using the available items.

+## Important notes
+- A local postgresql account is required (used creds postgres/password)
+- a deepL API key is required (free version is enough) Both can be set in the utils.py file.